TranquilMarmot/FuzzyComic/README.md

 PDF loading is done via ImageMagick using [Magick.NET](https://github.com/dlemstra/Magick.NET).

-**NOTE:** Currently, loading PDFs also requires that you install the latest version of [Ghostscript](https://www.ghostscript.com/download/gsdnld.html).
+**NOTE:** Currently, loading PDFs on Linux/macOS also requires that you install the latest version of [Ghostscript](https://www.ghostscript.com/download/gsdnld.html).